PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/_index.md

 This mod changes the indicator and brake pressure warning sound effects for SCS' Western Star 5700XE to be more accurate.
 It's just like the pre-2017 Freightliner Cascadia.
 Apparently this was too laborious for SCS.

-Tested with ATS version 1.46 (**minimum required version**), but works without issues with version 1.50.
+Tested with ATS version 1.46 (**minimum required version**) and works without issues with version 1.51.

 {{< cards >}}
     {{< card link="https://drive.google.com/file/d/1hBxZltRKGQCcrIGOHGVYLnJuGlkK1m2r/view?usp=sharing" icon="googledrive" title="Google Drive" >}}